CircleCI-Archived/circleci-orbs/README.md

 `circleci orb publish --help`

 TODO: The above will default to use the main circleci.com service.
 If you are publishing orbs to a registry on your private CircleCI server installation you can pass your root domain in as an argument or by setting it in your `.circleci/config.yml` file.
-It is deployed on AWS.
+It is deployed on AWS and varous other tech are used there.

 ## Contributing
-We welcome [issues](https://github.com/CircleCI-Public/circleci-orbs/issues) (bugs or feature requests) and [pull requests](https://github.com/CircleCI-Public/circleci-orbs/pulls) for this repo!
+We welcome [issues](https://github.com/CircleCI-Public/circleci-orbs/issues) (bugs or feature requests) and [pull requests](https://github.com/CircleCI-Public/circleci-orbs/pulls)!

 All pull requests will initially merge to `staging`, triggering automatic dev releases of any modified orbs and allowing open-source contributors working on forks of the repository to test out their code changes.
 Once we have confirmed the stability/functionality of modifications (via either manual or to-be-added automated integration testing), we will merge the changes in `staging` to `master`.